jhonnymoreira/jugoncalves.github.io/_posts/2014-12-16-why-i-dont-use-coffeescript.md

  - Dom Abstraction => [React][react]
  - Async Helper => [Promises][bluebird]

-It worths mentioning that nothing is a wonderland.
+It's worth mentioning there's no silver bullet.
 Some of amazing langs listed above also comes with their own environment, such as [ClojureScript][cljs], [Elm][elm], [Dart][dart] and [PureScript][ps].
 So, you'll need to install Clojure, Haskell or Dart compilers/tools in order to use them.
 There would be situations that it's just impractical, and you'll need to stick with JavaScript environments, such as Node.js.

 So, choose your tools wisely.